alexis-boisserand/sclang/README.md

 # sclang

 ## Introduction
-sclang is a compact declarative language for state machine description.
+sclang is a compact declarative language for describing state machines.
 It comes with two tools:
 * code: A C code generator to automatically generate the boilerplate code for the state machine logic.
 It generates simple, easy to read C99 code that only depends on <stdbool.h>.

 * graph: A diagram generator to quickly validate and document the state machine design.